bayespecon.models.flow.SEMFlow¶

 fit_approx([draws, n, method, random_seed, ...])Fit a variational approximation and return posterior draws.

-posterior_predictive([n_draws, random_seed])Draw posterior-predictive samples
+posterior_predictive([n_draws, random_seed, ...])Draw posterior-predictive samples

-y_rep.spatial_effects([draws, ...])Summarise posterior origin/destination/intra/network/total effects.
+spatial_effects([draws, ...])Summarise posterior origin/destination/intra/network/total effects.

 summary([var_names])Return posterior summary table via ArviZ.